siennameow/celebrity-matchmaker/README.md

 We built a fun, cheesy, cliche celebrity matchmaker application that uses a series of questions to find your celebrity match.

-Users will see a welcomepage poping when they enter the app.
+Users will see a welcome page when they enter the app.
 By clicking the start button, they will be asked to answer a series of questions that will obtain information about the their dating preferences/interests.
 This information will help narrow down to one celebrity for their perfect match.
-They will then asked to input a name to check the reult.
-After complete the user input, they'll be able to see the final result of their match, a quote from Kanye, together with links to check more information at [Wikipedia Page](https://en.wikipedia.org/wiki/Main_Page), [people.com](https://people.com/) and [Forbes](https://www.forbes.com/?sh=11854e802254).
+They will then be asked to input a name to see their result.
+After completing the user input, they'll be able to see the final result of their match, a quote from Kanye, together with links to see more information about their celebrity match at [Wikipedia Page](https://en.wikipedia.org/wiki/Main_Page), [people.com](https://people.com/) and [Forbes](https://www.forbes.com/?sh=11854e802254).

 The application leverages [Wikipedia REST API](https://wikimedia.org/api/rest_v1/) ,[CelebrityNinjas API](https://celebrityninjas.com/api) and [Kanye Rest API](https://kanye.rest/) to retrive the data and build user interface.
 It is easy for you to access through one link : https://mayaimorales.github.io/celebrity-matchmaker/ and is designed to work with different screen sizes as you need.